 Eduardo Drake would not grant her leniency or mercy—not with his friends and enemies surrounding him like hyenas and vultures waiting for the lion to kill its dinner so they could feed off the scraps.

 “Murderer,” someone yelled, and she lowered her head.

 The whine of a leather thong cut through the crisp morning air, spiking icy terror through Catherine Drake’s veins.

-The searing ache of open wounds and the scent of her blood barely distracted her from disbelief, despair, and anger defying description, understanding, and hope, challenging her belief in all she held dear.
+The searing ache of open wounds and the scent of her blood barely distracted her from the disbelief, despair, and anger that defied description, understanding, and hope.
+Challenging her belief in all she held dear.

 The skin-splitting studded leather licked across her back like a dragon’s tongue a fraction of a heartbeat before the explosive slap reached her sensitive ears.

-Pride forced her to control herself before the man whose opinion mattered more than any other, although his disloyalty broke her heart and destroyed her spirit.
+Pride forced her to restrain herself before the man whose opinion mattered more than any other, although his disloyalty broke her heart and destroyed her spirit.

 Eduardo was the master for whom she slew their enemies and would have gladly sacrificed her life.
-He was the sire who allowed her to be more than a mere woman.
-He was the king who enabled her to be more than a chattel or broodmare to some underling.
+He was the sire who allowed her to be more than a mere woman and the king who enabled her to be more than a chattel or broodmare to some underling.

 How could he dishonor his teachings out of love for a fickle woman, a charlatan that blinded him to the truth and led him to trust an imposter?